unixpickle/LibOrange/README.md

 Open Source Development
 =======================

 I encourage anybody that wants to fork this project to do so.
-It's always good to have multiple people working on something.
-I would prefer that you wait until LibOrange has all of the key features that I plan on implementing first, that way our forks don't become too different.
+It's always good to have multiple people working on something, and to have multiple viewpoints on a project.
+Some stuff that you could work on is:

+ - Add typing events
+ - Implement file transfers (I may do this at some point during the summer.)
+ - Make things more stable (e.g fix thread conflicts, add @synchronized, etc.)
+ - Better implement rate limiting.

 What the hell is wrong with you?
 ================================

-Well, first of all, I have recently adopted an obsession with making IM protocols and rewriting Oscar APIs.
+Well, first of all, I have recently adopted an obsession with making IM protocols and rewriting OSCAR APIs.
 I wrote two more before this, each being more readable than the last.
 But I'm probably going to end up writing another one after this one, probably in RoR.